-Here is helpful list from housekeeping.com on how to store Christmas lights, without them getting all tangled for next year!
+Here is a helpful list from housekeeping.com on how to store Christmas lights, without them getting all tangled for next year!

 - Cardboard- Recycle some of the cardboard that you received with gifts or from boxes in the mail for this do-it-yourself Christmas lights storage project.
 Cut some heavy pieces of cardboard into a rectangle that is about 12 inches by 6 inches, it doesn’t need to be exact.
 Take a pair of heavy duty scissors and cut a notch on one side so you can hook one end of the lights into the notch.
 Then, start wrapping the lights around the cardboard.
 When you are done wrapping you can check to see where the end of your cord is and then cut another notch along the side to attach the end of the cord.
 Recycle used tissue paper from gifts to use as padding that you need between the layers of lights.
 This way the lights will stay tangle free and not get broken.